 The Commission has a staff that includes hearing officers, who conduct many proceedings and make recommendations for final decisions by the three Commissioners.
 The Commission is also supported by an administrative staff, which includes the Clerk of the Commission, who is responsible for scheduling proceedings and responding to inquiries from the public.
 The Commission is a "quasi-judicial body," meaning that its responsibilities and powers resemble those of a court.
 In its decision-making, the Commission is required to act in a neutral fashion to determine facts, and from those facts to draw legal conclusions.
-Commission proceedings generally follow the Vermont Rules of Civil Procedure, which govern trials in civil courts.
-The Commission also can develop its own procedures, rules, and guidelines.
-The Vermont Rules of Civil Procedure and the Commission's own rules and procedures are available on the Commission's website at www.puc.vermont.gov/about-us/statutes-and-rules.
+Commission proceedings generally follow the Commission's own procedures, rules, and guidelines, which are available on the Commission's website at www.puc.vermont.gov/about-us/statutes-and-rules.